Learning to Break: Knowledge-Enhanced Reasoning in Multi-Agent Debate System

 \subsection{Dataset}

-We evaluate the effectiveness of our method on three different types of datasets, including single-hop reasoning: TriviaQA~\cite{joshi2017triviaqa} and NQ~\cite{kwiatkowski2019natural}, multi-hop reasoning: HotpotQA~\cite{yang2018hotpotqa} and 2WikiMultiHopQA~\cite{ho2020constructing}, fact verification: FEVER~\cite{thorne2018fever} and FEVEROUS~\cite{aly2021feverous}.
-Solving these problems requires world knowledge, which can be found in Wikipedia or the Google search engine.
+We evaluate the effectiveness of our method on three different types of datasets, including single-hop reasoning: TriviaQA~\citep{joshi2017triviaqa} and NQ~\citep{kwiatkowski2019natural}, multi-hop reasoning: HotpotQA~\citep{yang2018hotpotqa} and 2WikiMQA~\citep{ho2020constructing}, fact verification: FEVER~\citep{thorne2018fever}.
+Additionally, to further evaluate the model's generalization in vertical medical domains, similar to \citet{xiong2024benchmarking}, we constructed MMLU-Med from six medical subcategories of the MMLU~\citep{hendrycks2021measuring} dataset.
+Considering time and funding constraints, we randomly sampled some data from each dataset for experiments.
+The specific dataset statistics are shown in Table \ref{tab_dataset_statis}.
 Details of the dataset are provided in the Appendix~\ref{appendix_dataset}.